 The marketer first has to upload the page with the tool.
 He has a coffee and checks his mails as the page loads.
 Then, begins making the changes on the page.
 And then he needs to take the help of his tech team to make changes on his website.
 And then, he carries out tests to check if all elements in the page are placed to their advantage.
 If not, he starts again, right from loading the page, and has another coffee.
 To put it bluntly, he is still stuck with the routine that was followed when website optimization was introduced – And so are the rest of us.
 There hasn’t been any significant innovation in CRO, ironically enough.

-However, Zarget has an answer.
-Zarget was founded in 2015 to bring innovation into an industry that had not seen any significant creative advances in years, and to break marketers’ dependency on developers to optimize and run tests that had existed prior.
+However, Freshworks has an answer.
+Freshmarketer (previously Zarget) was founded in 2015 to bring innovation into an industry that had not seen any significant creative advances in years and to break marketers’ dependency on developers to optimize and run tests that had existed prior.

-Zarget’s unique solution lies in its Chrome plugin, and in its all-in-one conversion suite.
-Its industry- first Chrome plugin has made it extremely easy to test and optimize checkout pages, which were previously off limits.
+Freshmarketer’s unique solution lies in its Chrome plugin, and in its all-in-one conversion suite.
+Its industry-first Chrome plugin has made it extremely easy to test and optimize checkout pages, which were previously off-limits.
 Traditional optimization tools were limited in that they required users to load their pages through another site.
-This posed security risks, and also meant that these tools had major limitations in what they could do.
-However, Zarget’s team has bypassed all these limitations.
+This posed security risks and also meant that these tools had major limitations in what they could do.
+However, Freshmarketer’s team has bypassed all these limitations.
 Its all-in-one conversion suite includes Heatmaps, A/B Testing, and Funnel Analysis together.

-Here are some cool things you can do with Zarget:
+Here are some cool things you can do with Freshmarketer:

-- Optimize and test pages right from your browser, with Zarget’s Chrome plugin.
+- Optimize and test pages right from your browser, with Freshmarketer’s Chrome plugin.